nap2000/docs/fieldTask-screens.rst

 Incomplete instances can be opened for editing.
 If you do a long press on an incomplete instance or task then you can **reject** it.
 Effectively it will be deleted.
 You need to provide a reason for this action.

-Tasks in different states will be shown in a different color:

-*  Rejected / Deleted:  Brown
-*  Late:  Red
-*  In progress: Yellow
-*  Submitted: Greeen
-*  Finalised: Purple

 3. Map
 ++++++